 Before getting started

-If there is just no weapon sounds, just switch weapons and it may go back to normal.
+If there are just no weapon sounds, just switch weapons and it may go back to normal.
 Your sound issue might be temporary.

 However, if it keeps giving you the silent treatment, you can try the fixes below.